MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/enable-java-servlet-webapp-authorization-entra-id.md

    - Under **Supported account types**, select one of the following options:

      - Select **Accounts in this organizational directory only** if you're building an application for use only by users in your tenant - that is, a *single-tenant* application.
-     - Select **Accounts in any organizational directory** if you'd like users in any Microsoft Entra ID tenant to be able to use your application - that is, a *multi-tenant* application.
+     - Select **Accounts in any organizational directory** if you'd like users in any Microsoft Entra ID tenant to be able to use your application - that is, a *multitenant* application.
-     - Select **Accounts in any organizational directory and personal Microsoft accounts** for the widest set of customers - that is, a multi-tenant application that also supports Microsoft personal accounts.
+     - Select **Accounts in any organizational directory and personal Microsoft accounts** for the widest set of customers - that is, a multitenant application that also supports Microsoft personal accounts.

    - Select **Personal Microsoft accounts** for use only by users of personal Microsoft accounts - for example, Hotmail, Live, Skype, and Xbox accounts.
    - In the **Redirect URI** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/msal4j-servlet-graph/auth/redirect`.